Amir79Naziri/bookStoreCrawling/README.md

 # Book Store Web Crawling

-This project is a web crawler that scrapes data from a book store website and saves it in a JSON and Postgres table.
+This project is a web crawler that scrapes data from a [book store](https://books.toscrape.com/) and saves it in a JSON and Postgres table.
 The web crawler can extract information such as book title, price, rating, and availability.

 ### Installation
 To run this project, you need to have Python 3 and pip installed on your system.
 You also need to install the following framework: